sailfishos-oneplus5/important/BUILDING.md

 ## Syncing local repository

 At this point the process of downloading source code for LineageOS and libhybris will start.
+This will also be done when updating source code repos.

 At first this may take a while depending on your internet connection speed (with 200 mbit/s it'll take ~10 mins for reference):
 ```
 HA_BUILD $ repo sync -c -j`nproc` --fetch-submodules --no-tags --no-clone-bundle
 ```